Refresh Rate Test

 1. Start measuring.
 Click Start measuring.
 The tool counts frames with requestAnimationFrame and shows the detected rate live.

 2. Let it settle.
 Wait a few seconds.
-The average smooths out the first noisy frames and converges on your real refresh rate.
+The average smooths out the first noisy frames and settles on your real refresh rate.

 Why test this

 Setting a refresh rate in your OS and actually getting it are two different things.
 A high-refresh monitor will quietly fall back to 60Hz over the wrong cable, on the wrong port, or when a display setting never got switched after a driver update.
-The difference is easy to feel but hard to confirm by eye.
-This test measures what the browser can actually paint, which is capped by your display, so it tells you the rate your screen is really running at right now.
+The drop is easy to feel but hard to confirm by eye.
+This test measures what the browser can actually paint, which your display caps, so it reports the rate your screen is really running right now.
 Run it after plugging in a new monitor, swapping a cable, or changing graphics settings to confirm 120, 144, 165, or 240Hz is live and not silently throttled.
-It is also a quick sanity check when motion looks less smooth than it should: if the number reads far below what you paid for, the problem is in the chain, not your imagination.
+It's also a fast sanity check when motion looks less smooth than it should.
+If the number reads far below what you paid for, the problem is in the chain, not your imagination.

 What the results mean

-The large number is your measured refresh rate in hertz, derived from the average time between frames, and the closest standard line maps it to a common panel rating like 60, 120, or 144Hz.
-Expect it to land slightly under the rated figure.
-A 144Hz display commonly reads around 140 to 144 once the compositor and browser overhead are counted, and that small gap is normal.
-Min and Max show how steady the rate stayed: tightly clustered values mean smooth, consistent output, while a wide spread points to background load or throttling rather than a hardware fault.
-The moving dot is a smoothness check by eye, so it should glide, not stutter.
-Keep this the active, focused tab while measuring, because browsers throttle the frame timer in background tabs and that alone can drag the reading down to a misleading 30 or 60Hz.
+The large number is your measured refresh rate in hertz, taken from the average time between frames, and the closest standard line maps it to a common panel rating like 60, 120, or 144Hz.
+Expect it to land a touch under the rated figure.
+A 144Hz display usually reads around 140 to 144 once compositor and browser overhead are counted, and that small gap is normal.
+Min and Max show how steady the rate stayed.
+Tightly clustered values mean smooth, consistent output.
+A wide spread points to background load or throttling rather than a hardware fault.
+If you run adaptive sync (FreeSync or G-Sync), the panel changes its refresh rate on demand, so turn it off for a fixed-rate baseline.
+The beacon rows let you compare frame rates by eye.
+Follow one row: the native rate glides while the 30 and 60 fps rows visibly stutter, so a high refresh panel is easy to feel before you even read the number.
+Keep this tab active and focused while measuring, because browsers throttle the frame timer in background tabs, and that alone can drag the reading down to a misleading 30 or 60Hz.

 FAQ